David Schwimmer pays tribute to Matthew Perry: "I will never forget your impeccable comic timing"

 He continued: “This photo is from one of my favourite moments with you.
 Now it makes me smile and grieve at the same time.

-Schwimmer’s tribute “cut deep” and has caused an “insane wave of emotions that I’ve never experienced before”.

-The actor’s tribute follows his co-star, Jennifer Aniston’s one that she shared earlier today (November 15).
+The actor’s tribute follows one by his co-star Jennifer Aniston, who also posted a statement today (November 15).

-The actress, who portrayed Rachel Green in the US sitcom opposite Perry’s Chandler Bing, wrote in a lengthy note posted to Instagram today (November 15) that the loss has “cut deep” and has caused an “insane wave of emotions that I’ve never experienced before”.
+Aniston, who portrayed Rachel Green in the US sitcom opposite Perry’s Chandler Bing, wrote in a lengthy note that the loss has “cut deep” and has caused an “insane wave of emotions that I’ve never experienced before”.

-Aniston’s personal tribute follows Matt LeBlanc’s one shared yesterday (November 14) in which the actor, who portrayed Joey Tribbiani – Chandler’s best friend in the series – said it was an “honour” to share the stage with him.
+Her personal tribute followed Matt LeBlanc’s note shared yesterday (November 14) in which the actor, who portrayed Joey Tribbiani – Chandler’s best friend in the series – said that it was an “honour” to share the stage with him.

 “Matthew.
 It is with a heavy heart I say goodbye,” LeBlanc wrote in the post, alongside some stills from Friends.
 “The times we had together are honestly among the favourite times of my life.